legitparty/path/README.md

 #### A Fundamental-Oriented Definition of Contrapuntal Intervals

 This actually leads to a definition of consonant intervals in counterpoint.
-The Pythagorean ratios (`(n+1)/n` - 2/1, 3/2, 4/3, 5/4, etc.) with denominators that are powers of 2 (`(2^n+1)/2^n` — 2/1, 3/2, 5/4, 9/8, etc.) are more consonant than Pythagorean Ratios which are not (4/3, 6/5, 7/6, 8/7, etc.).
-The reason is because the bottom note of the ratio is phase aligned with the fundamental, and the top note phase aligns itself with the bottom note over the denominated period — the fundamental.
+The Pythagorean ratios (`(n+1)/n` - 2/1, 3/2, 4/3, 5/4, etc.) with denominators that are powers of 2 (`(2^n+1)/2^n` -- 2/1, 3/2, 5/4, 9/8, etc.) are more consonant than Pythagorean Ratios which are not (4/3, 6/5, 7/6, 8/7, etc.).
+The reason is because the bottom note of the ratio is phase aligned with the fundamental, and the top note phase aligns itself with the bottom note over the denominated period -- the fundamental.
 The result is a consonant overall phase alignment with the fundamental.

 Indeed, any interval with a denominator that is a power of 2, and a numerator above the denominator, satisfies this definition, including 5/2 (C4, E5), or 9/2 (C3, D5).
 But try 5/3 (G4, E5) and notice the difference.
 That extends the definition beyond special Pythagorean ratios, into a definition based purely on the harmonic series.

 This theory is demonstrated in many ways:
 1. I had developed a dynamic tuner that solved for fundamental-oriented consonance, turning chords expected to be dissonant into consonant tonal structures.
 2. 4/3 4ths would seem to be more consonant than 5/4 Major 3rds, but indeed traveling 4ths are avoided like the plague in counterpoint.
-3. “Overdriven” 4ths in a “power chord” actually have a fundamental re-established by the distortion process.
+3. "Overdriven" 4ths in a "power chord" actually have a fundamental re-established by the distortion process.
 Distortion makes the overall wave more square, which re-shapes the harmonic structure to be re-based from the fundamental.
 It is a way to lower the sound of a guitar by 2 octaves from the top note.
 This makes the 4ths become consonant tones.

 #### A New Aspect of The Distinction Between Consonant and Dissonant Intervals